rocketdey/code-challenge/README.md

-# Carousel & Grid Extraction Challenge
+# Extraction of Various Gallery Layouts Challenge

 This solution can extract data from Carousel, Grid, List, Table and Horizontal Gallery layouts.